Curriculum Intent

 English & maths GCSE re-takes

-All students:
+All Students:

-Personal Development (40 minutes per week)
+Personal Development

-a wide range of enrichment and volunteering opportunities:
+A wide range of enrichment and volunteering opportunities

-In addition, students have the opportunity to take part in a range of extra-curricular activities including:
+Students have the opportunity to take part in a range of extra-curricular activities including:

 • Ski & Snowboarding trip